WXXL: History

 The original morning show on WXXL was Doc and Johnny in the Morning, later The XL Morning Zoo with Doc and Johnny, hosted by Jeffrey "Doc Holliday" Duncan and Johnny Magic.
 The morning show was a staple of the station from 1990 through 2007, when Doc resigned and jumped to Cox Radio, initially taking over the morning show at WWKA before hosting a talk radio show on WRSO.

+Today, WXXL continues to be a successful contemporary hit radio serving Central Florida.
+The station's morning show (known as "Johnny's House") is still currently hosted by Johnny Magic, and the station continues to have a large amount of local talent employed, unlike other iHeart-owned contemporary hit stations which heavily rely on syndicated programming.